lhc1224/PIAL-Net/README.md

 3.The paper "Learning Affordance Grounding from Exocentric Images" was accepted by CVPR22 and the corresponding paper and code are available from [[link](https://github.com/lhc1224/Cross-View-AG)].

-4.The paper "Grounding 3D Object Affordance from 2D Interactions in Images" and the corresponding code are obtained from the [[link](https://github.com/yyvhang/IAGNet)].
+4.The paper "Grounding 3D Object Affordance from 2D Interactions in Images" and corresponding code are obtained from the [[link](https://github.com/yyvhang/IAGNet)].

 ## 🔍 Citation <a name="9"></a>